luthda/tech-summaries/10 October/redis-kubernetes.md

 - Prometheus Metrics:
   - Enabled via metrics.enabled: true.
-  - Exposes Redis metrics in the Prometheus format.
+  - Exposes redis metrics in the Prometheus format.
 - ServiceMonitor:
   - Enabled via serviceMonitor.enabled: true.
   - Allows Prometheus Operator to discover and scrape metrics automatically.
 - Benefits:
-  - Visibility: Real-time insights into Redis performance and health.
+  - Visibility: Real-time insights into redis performance and health.
   - Alerting: Set up alerts based on metrics for proactive issue resolution.

 ## Conclusion

-Deploying Redis with Sentinel on Kubernetes provides a robust, high-availability solution for caching and data storage.
+Deploying redis with sentinel on Kubernetes provides a robust, high-availability solution for caching and data storage.
 By leveraging Argo CD and Helm charts, the deployment process becomes streamlined and manageable.
 The configuration allows for automatic failover, scalability, and easy integration with monitoring tools.

 Citations